btmorr/scala-boost/tutorial/session1.md

 ## Reformatting the output

 Now that we've reviewed the code that gets the news articles, we can make the results easier to read, display, and use.
+If you're stuck, an example of a working version of the code thus far is available in this repo.
+Check out [the step0 package](../src/main/scala/step0/NewsPoll.scala) for a version that works with a local Spark installation.

 The response data from NewsAPI is in a format called JSON.
 If you've done web programming before, you've probably already dealt with this extensively.
 The strategies for reading and writing JSON are different, depending on what language you're working in.
 In JavaScript, it is very straightforward to read and write JSON (JavaScript Object Notation), because it was create to exactly represent a JavaScript Object.